oxitocin/hex4a-blog/_tabs/about.md

 ---

 # Who is hex4a?
-I'm a Digital Forensic Analyst with a couple (hundred) incidents under my belt, who dabbles in malware / threat research from time to time - I don't consider myself a CTFer, but have participated in some that pique my interest, mostly participating for the fun malware and forensics challenges!
+I'm a Digital Forensic Analyst and former Forensic R&D who dabbles in malware / threat research from time to time - I don't consider myself a CTFer, but have participated in some that pique my interest, mostly participating for the fun malware and forensics challenges!

 # What is this?
 This is a silly where I catalogue CTF writeups, malware and threat research, and other ramblings that I think to write about.